 Literature

-We don’t seem to get as worried about literature, but just to give you some more perspective, literature is just as subjective.
+Most homeschooling families are voracious readers so we don’t tend to get as worried about the topic of literature, but just to give you some more perspective, literature is just as subjective.
 In conventional school, students begin with a skill-based approach by learning to ask and answer questions.
 Then, they move to “harder” topics such as comparing and contrasting.
-I don’t know about you, but at our house these skills are used twice over every night at the dinner table!
+Probably things you are already doing by reading books to your kids.

 In school, literature is usually taught with excerpts of books in a textbook anthology rather than whole books.
 Stories are broken up into their mechanical parts for systematic analysis.
-Later on in high school, students read works of literature that have had influence over our current culture.
+Later on in high school, students read foundational works of literature that have had influence over culture.

 Most homeschoolers take a whole book approach to literature rather than a skills-based one because it’s simple to do and tends to be more engaging.
 When you’re teaching your child from whole books, you’re already ahead in vocabulary, background knowledge, complex sentence structures and critical thinking.